jmuelbert/jmbde-java/.github/CONTRIBUTING.md

-# Contributing to jmbde-javas
+# Contributing to jmbde-java

-jmbde-javas is a large project and contributions are more than welcome, so thank you for wanting to contribute to jmbde-javas!
+jmbde-java is a large project and contributions are more than welcome, so thank you for wanting to contribute to jmbde-java!

 ---